adrienycart/MLM_decoding/README.md

 Instructions for creating the data and re-training the models can be found in [Starting from Scratch](#starting-from-scratch).

-Run tests with the following command:
+Evaluate the model with the following command:
 ```
 python evaluate.py model data [--step {time,quant}] [-wm weight_model | -w FLOAT] [--save output_path]
 ```